SpellholdStudios/Kiara-Zaiya/README.md

 #### Notes

 *If you've previously installed the mod, remove it before extracting the new version.
-To do this, run __`setup-kiara-zaiya.exe`__, un-install the previously installed main component and delete the :file_folder: kiara-zaiya folder.*
+To do this, run __`setup-kiara-zaiya.exe`__, un-install all previously installed components and delete the :file_folder: __kiara-zaiya__ folder.*

 *When installing or un-installing, __do not close the DOS window__ by clicking on the __X__ button!
 Instead, press the __Enter__ key whenever instructed to do so.*

 *__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
 Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

+You can extract files from the archive using <a href="https://www.7-zip.org/download.html">7zip</a>, <a href="https://www.rarlab.com/download.htm">WinRAR</a>, <a href="https://zipgenius.com/">ZipGenius</a> or another file compression utility that handles .zip files.

 ##

 #### Enhanced Editions Note

 The Enhanced Editions are actively supported games.
 Please note that every patch update will wipe your current mod setup!
-If in the middle of a modded game you might want to delay the patch update (if possible) as even after reinstalling the mods, you might not be able to continue with your old savegames.
+If in the middle of a modded game you might want to delay the patch update (if possible) as even after reinstalling the mods, you might not be able to continue with your old save games.
 Alternatively, copy the whole game's folder into a new one that can be modded and will stay untouched by game patches.
 It is important that you install the mod to the language version you are playing the game in.
 Otherwise, the dialogues of the mod will not show but give error messages.

 ##